Voltaic314/GhostFS/code/sdk/README.md

 - GhostFS database file (`GhostFS.db`)
 - Configuration file (`config.json`)
-- Both files should be in the current directory or a parent directory
+- Both files should be in the same directory as the GhostFS package or a parent directory
+- The SDK will automatically find these files relative to the package location, not your current working directory